f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/lab1.rst

  .. note::
-    You will only need your local web browser access the lab VMs.
+    You will only need your local web browser to access the lab VMs.

 .. |join_link| raw:: html